 Mini-IVF vs. Regular IVF

-Mini-IVF may be an option for women who don’t want to take too much medication, have a history of hormone-related cancer, have the ability to produce a large number of eggs in a single cycle, or are under 35.
+Mini-IVF may be an option for those who don’t want to take too much medication, have a history of hormone-related cancer, have the ability to produce a large number of eggs in a single cycle, or are under 35.
 Mini-IVF tends to reduce the cost per cycle by up to 30% to 50%, according to New York Reproductive Wellness.

 How to Pay for IVF